hizzle-co/noptin/readme.txt

 == Changelog ==

+= 4.3.5 =
+* Fix: Polylang defaults to the default language when new post notifications are set to display posts in any language.

 = 4.3.4 =
 * Fix: Unchecking every list now saves an empty array instead of leaving the old subscriber lists unchanged.